youjuice/youjuice.github.io/_projects/PintOS.md

 **"PintOS"** is an educational operating system project where I implemented core OS functionalities to deepen my understanding of system architecture.

-I built essential components of a functioning operating system, gaining hands-on experience with low-level systems programming while developing practical skills in memory management and concurrency control.
+I built essential components of a functioning operating system, gaining experience with low-level systems programming while developing practical skills in memory management and concurrency control.

 For more information: